pauleveritt/hopscotch/README.md

 ## Features

-- *Simple to complex*.
+- _Simple to complex_.
 The easy stuff for a simple registry is easy, but rich, replaceable systems are in scope also.
-- *Better DX*.
+- _Better DX_.
 Improve developer experience through deep embrace of static analysis and usage of symbols instead of magic names.
-- *Hierarchical*.
+- _Hierarchical_.
 A cascade of parent registries helps model request lifecycles.
-- *Tested and documented*.
-High test coverage and quality docs with lots of (tested) examples.- *Extensible*.
+- _Tested and documented_.
+High test coverage and quality docs with lots of (tested) examples.- _Extensible_.
+- _Great with components_.
+When used with [`viewdom`](https://viewdom.readthedocs.io), everything is wired up and you can just work in templates.

 ## Requirements